 - 1 tablespoon New Mexico or Ancho Chile Powder

 - Kosher salt

 - 3 cups finely shredded white cabbage

-- Season all sides of the beef with a fair amount of salt and pepper.
-In a large Dutch oven, or other heavy pot that has a tight cover, heat 2 tablespoons of olive oil over moderately high heat.
+Season all sides of the beef with a fair amount of salt and pepper.
+In a large Dutch oven, or if your crock pot has a stove top insert, heat 2 tablespoons of olive oil over moderately high heat.
 Add the garlic and the beef to the pot, browning the meat on all sides, taking the time to get a nice crust on the outside.
 Add the onion and allow to lightly brown, about 3 to 4 minutes.

-- Add the crushed tomatoes, plus 1 tomato can of water, spices, season with salt and pepper, to taste, and add enough water to cover the meat.
-Bring to a boil then reduce heat and simmer with a lid for 3 hours until the meat is fork tender.
+Add the crushed tomatoes, 1 cup of water, spices, season with salt and pepper to taste.
+Cook in crock pot on low for 6 - 8 hours.
 Let meat cool in the liquid.
 Shred meat and set aside.

 Tyler Florence’s Crock Pot Roast Beef Tacos … It’s What’s for Dinner.